Hair (musical): Race and the tribe

-The many references to Native Americans throughout the script are part of the anti-consumerism, naturalism focus of the hippie movement and of Hair.
-The characters in the show are referred to as the "tribe", borrowing the term for Native American communities.
-The cast of each production chooses a tribal name: "The practice is not just cosmetic ... the entire cast must work together, must like each other, and often within the show, must work as a single organism.
+The script's many references to Native Americans are part of the anti-consumerist, naturalist focus of the hippie movement and of Hair.
+The characters are referred to as the "tribe", borrowing the term for Native American communities.
+The cast of each production chooses a tribal name.
+Miller wrote: "The practice is not just cosmetic ... the entire cast must work together, must like each other. ...
 All the sense of family, of belonging, of responsibility and loyalty inherent in the word 'tribe' has to be felt by the cast."
 To enhance this feeling, O'Horgan put the cast through sensitivity exercises based on trust, touching, listening and intensive examination that broke down barriers between the cast and crew and encouraged bonding.
-These exercises were based on techniques developed at the Esalen Institute and Polish Lab Theater.
-The idea of Claude, Berger and Sheila living together is another facet of the 1960s concept of tribe.